 Electrical Power Affiliates Program

-The Electrical Power Affiliates Program (EPAP) is a partnership between Kansas State University Department of Electrical and Computer Engineering and seven industry organizations - Burns and McDonnell, Fishnet Security, Kansas Electric Cooperatives, Omaha Public Power District, Schweitzer Engineering Laboratories, Sega and Westar Energy.
+The Electrical Power Affiliates Program (EPAP) is a partnership between Kansas State University Department of Electrical and Computer Engineering and eight industry organizations - Black & Veatch, Burns and McDonnell, Fishnet Security, Kansas Electric Cooperatives, Omaha Public Power District, Schweitzer Engineering Laboratories, Sega and Westar Energy.
 The program gives engineering students the opportunity to research, learn, network and engage in professional development.

 EPAP Executive Level

 Founded in 1898, Burns & McDonnell has been making its clients successful for more than 100 years.

 The award-winning engineering, architecture, construction, environmental and consulting services firm established its world headquarters in Kansas City, Mo.
 Burns & McDonnell plans, designs, permits, constructs and manages projects all over the world with one mission in mind - to make clients successful.

 From the water you drink, the air you breathe, the roads and airports you travel, to the power that illuminates your home, you don’t have to look far to see ways that Burns & McDonnell touches people’s lives.
 Burns & McDonnell is wholly an employee-owned firm.

 The Omaha Public Power District is one of the largest publicly owned electric utilities in the United States, serving more than 340,000 customers in 13 southeast Nebraska counties.
 It was organized as a political subdivision of the State of Nebraska in 1946.
 Policies and rates are set by an eight-member Board of Directors elected by the people in the areas served.

 The organization’s mission is to deliver high-value electricity and other essential services to customers.